Jkulvesk/kickstarter_analysis/README.md

 # Module 1 Challenge - Kickstarting with Excel

 ## Overview of Project
 This challenge demonstrates my understanding of how to manipulate and visualize data using Excel.
 For this challenge I used lookups, pivot tables, formulas and charts.
 Using the kickstarter campaign spreadsheet I visualized campaign outcomes based on their launch dates and their funding goal.
+Look at the spreadsheet (zip file) Kickstarter_Analysis and the folder 'Resources' that contains the chart images.
+I've also included the charts in this README below.

 ### Purpose
 The purpose of this project was to analyze two elements of the kickstarter campaigns - the outcomes based on goals and outcomes based on launch date.